 Summer research opportunities are usually posted in March-April.
 Other positions are added as needed throughout the year.
 Our school year SRA positions are part time (10 hours or less/week), while summer positions range from 10-40 hours/week, depending on project need.

 Four graduate study fellowships are associated with the Schatz Center.
-These fellows work as research assistants during their studies at Humboldt State.
+These fellows work as research assistants during their studies at Humboldt.
 To be eligible for fellowship consideration, a student must:

-- be an incoming graduate student in either the Environmental Resources Engineering (ERE) or the Energy Technology and Policy (ETaP) pathway of HSU’s Environmental Systems program, and
+- be an incoming graduate student in either the Environmental Resources Engineering (ERE) or the Energy Technology and Policy (ETaP) pathway of Humboldt’s Environmental Systems program, and

 - intend to research or conduct project work in renewable energy, energy efficiency, or related areas in the clean energy field.